 This leads to the next important part of your strategy…

 I see many different types of conference attendees.
 Some of them are “the Sponge”, coming to take in everything, “the Superfan”, coming to meet their idol (typically the keynote speaker), “the Break-out King”, attending the conference to get some time off work… and then there is “the Networker”, which is the person coming to connect with new industry people.

 Whether or not you are the networker, you should look into who else is attending the conference.

-You might learn a lot just from showing up, but imagine the contacts and informations you could bring home by doing some research on the speakers and companies attending.
+You might learn a lot just from showing up but imagine the contacts and information you could bring home by doing some research on the speakers and companies attending.
 They just might be your next colleague or customer…